-Our employees routinely report that the culture of our workforce is highly collaborative in nature.
-In 2020, we were included by Forbes in its lists of Best Employers for Women (July 2020) and Best Employers for Diversity (January 2020).
-We also earned a perfect score on the Human Rights Campaign Foundation's 2020 Corporate Equality Index (January 2020) and Disability:IN Disability Equality Index (July 2020).
-At the same time, we know we can do better; as such, we continuously strive for greater equity in our human capital processes and track our progress, including through a diversity index that is one of twelve equally weighted measures included in our corporate balanced scorecard.
+Our long-standing inclusive culture continued to be recognized in 2021.
+We were again included by Forbes in its lists of Best Employers for Women (July 2021) and Best Employers for Diversity (April 2021).
+We also earned perfect scores on the Disability: IN Disability Equality Index (August 2021) and the Human Rights Campaign Foundation's 2021 Corporate Equality Index (January 2021), the latter of which resulted in the designation of a Best Place to Work for LGBTQ+ Equality.
+For the first time, we joined the Bloomberg Gender Equality Index, solidifying our commitment to gender equality and were included by Diversity MBA Media in its publication "50 Out Front; Bests Places to Work for Women and Diverse Managers."
+At the same time, we know we can do better.
+We continuously strive for greater equity in our human capital processes and track our progress through a diversity index that is one of the measures included in our corporate balanced scorecard.
 The measures included on our corporate balanced scorecard are the most critical in understanding company-wide performance and informing business decisions.